 4. There is a courtyard where little ones can run off some energy between buildings.
 During warmer months, they can play chess with the giant chess pieces.

-7. The Milan Museum is located in walking distance to the Birthplace of Thomas Edison.
+6. The Milan Museum is located within walking distance to the Birthplace of Thomas Edison.
 Tours are offered of this property as well, and you can purchase a joint ticket that includes admission to both sites.

 Visit the Milan Museum Complex